awslabs/aws-encryption-sdk-specification/client-apis/decrypt.md

 MUST be deserialized according to the [message body spec](../data-format/message-body.md).

-While there MAY still be message body left to deserialize and decrypt, this operation MUST either wait for more of the encrypted message to become available, wait for the an end to the encrypted message to be indicated, or to deserialize and/or decrypt the available bytes.
+While there MAY still be message body left to deserialize and decrypt, this operation MUST either wait for more of the encrypted message bytes to become consumable, wait for the an end to the encrypted message to be indicated, or to deserialize and/or decrypt the consumable bytes.

 If deserializing [framed data](../data-format/message-body.md#framed-data), this operation MUST use the first 4 bytes of a frame to determine if the frame